-This continuing education program is sponsored at no charge by Yellowbrick Foundation and The Menninger Clinic.
+This continuing education program is sponsored by Yellowbrick Foundation and The Menninger Clinic and is offered at no charge.
+This year's conference will focus on trauma and will feature speakers from Yellowbrick and the Menninger Clinic.
 Yellowbrick Foundation will host the event.
-Registration is required.

 ||Registration & continental breakfast